edmundhung/conform/examples/advanced/README.md

     }
     case 'frequency': {
       const type = formData.get('type');

+      // In this example, there are two submit buttons
-      if (type === 'subscription' && field.value === '') {
+      // with `value`s of `subscription` and `onetime-purchase`. if (type === 'subscription' && field.value === '') {
         field.setCustomValidity('Frequnecy is required');
       } else if (type === 'onetime-purchase' && field.value !== '') {